maryamtahhan/notes/kepler/markdown/kepler.md

 1. Attaches the `KeplerSchedSwitchTrace` eBPF program.
 1. Attaches the `KeplerIrqTrace` eBPF program if `config.ExposeIRQCounterMetrics` is enabled.
 1. Initializes `enabledSoftwareCounters`.
-1. Attaches the `KeplerWritePageTrace` eBPF program.
+1. Attaches the `KeplerReadPageTrace` eBPF program.
 1. Attaches the `KeplerWritePageTrace` eBPF program.
 1. If `config.ExposeHardwareCounterMetrics` is enabled it creates the following hardware perf events:
    1. CpuInstructionsEventReader